-Name of the ling-tailed tit (CM)
+Name 1 The long-tailed tit (BW)

 Some birds are causing a stir in a tree, constantly coming and going and uttering little calls.
 They are round and black and pinkish beige in colour with a long tails, hence their name, the long-tailed tit.
 They are resident birds and always live in small groups.
 They inhabit forests, undergrowth and even gardens.
 They weave a ball-shaped nest out of lichen, moss and dry grass.